QMSTR/qmstr/doc/content/configuration/_index.md

 and [protocol buffers](https://developers.google.com/protocol-buffers/docs/overview)
 we can write client applications in different languages and connect them to the QMSTR server applications.
-`Python SPDX analyzer` is an example of this use case.
+`spdx-analyzer` is an example of this use case.
 It is written in Python and searches for SPDX licenses.
 To use this analyzer you have to include in the `config` section the directory of the file with all the information to be parsed by the analyzer.